 Whether you are in the middle of a language school, during evening classes or summer courses, nothing is worth a book to improve your vocabulary, grammar and conjugation!

-Less popular than French literature, Spanish literature is full of authors and writers who have improved or changed the Spanish Language
+Spanish literature is full of authors and writers who have improved, changed, or contributed to the Spanish Language

-The novels, tales and poems allow to know more about the Spanish culture, about the history of Spain while enriching your vocabulary with new Spanish words.
+The novels, tales and poems allow to learn more about Spanish culture, and the history of Spain while enriching your vocabulary with new Spanish words.

 The beauty of the narrow streets of Seville, the charm of the monuments of Andalusia and the various populations that participated in the rise of a country recognized today for the beauty of its landscapes, the richness of its language and culture.

-For the beginners we turn to books of the Spanish literature easier to access as:
+The same can be said for your level, too.
+For beginners we turn to books of the Spanish literature easier to access as:

 More accessible for intermediate and advanced students, the classics of Hispanic literature are at hand: